Genetically modified mouse: Uses

 Genetically modified mice are used extensively in research as models of human disease.
 Mice are a useful model for genetic manipulation and research, as their tissues and organs are similar to that of a human and they carry virtually all the same genes that operate in humans.
 They also have advantages over other mammals, in regards to research, in that they are available in hundreds of genetically homogeneous strains.
 Also, due to their size, they can be kept and housed in large numbers, reducing the cost of research and experiments.
-The most common type is the knockout mouse, where the activity of a single (or in some cases multiple) genes are removed.
-They have been used to study and model obesity, heart disease, diabetes, arthritis, substance abuse, anxiety, aging, temperature and pain reception, and Parkinson disease.
+Transgenic mice are found in two main models of either loss or gain of function.
+The most common type is loss of function mice or the knockout mouse, where the activity of a single (or in some cases multiple) genes are removed or silenced.
+Gain of function mice, in other hand, overexpress a specific gene.
+They have been used to study and model obesity, heart disease, diabetes, arthritis, substance abuse, anxiety, aging, temperature, pain reception, and Parkinson's disease.
+Genetically modified mice further be divided into constitutive mouse model, in which the target gene is permanently activated or inactivated in all the cells of the animal, or conditional mouse model, in which the knockout or the overexpressed gene can be regulated in a spatiotemporal manner, which enables targeting of a specific type or subset of cells in the animal from a specific time in the life of the animal.

 Transgenic mice generated to carry cloned oncogenes and knockout mice lacking tumor suppressing genes have provided good models for human cancer.
 Hundreds of these oncomice have been developed covering a wide range of cancers affecting most organs of the body and they are being refined to become more representative of human cancer.
 The disease symptoms and potential drugs or treatments can be tested against these mouse models.

 A mouse has been genetically engineered to have increased muscle growth and strength by overexpressing the insulin-like growth factor I (IGF-I) in differentiated muscle fibers.
 Another mouse has had a gene altered that is involved in glucose metabolism and runs faster, lives longer, is more sexually active and eats more without getting fatter than the average mouse (see Metabolic supermice).
 Another mouse had the TRPM8 receptor blocked or removed in a study involving capsaicin and menthol.
 With the TRPM8 receptor removed, the mouse was unable to detect small changes in temperature and the pain associated with it.

 Great care should be taken when deciding how to use genetically modified mice in research.
 Even basic issues like choosing the correct "wild-type" control mouse to use for comparison are sometimes overlooked.